Nausicaä (Nausicaä of the Valley of the Wind): Development

 Miyazaki had intended to make Yara more pulpy than his other female characters, a feature of sketches of her created between 1980 and 1982.
-However, he realised that he could not draw Nausicaä nude without feeling like he should apologise, changing his idea of the story to be more "spiritual."
-When Miyazaki draws Nausicaä in poses which are a little "sexy", like the cover of Animage in March 1993, where Nausicaä smiles while wearing a torn tank top, he cautions that "Nausicaä never takes such a pose," however this does not prevent him from drawing her like this, saying, "Well, if I hadn't drawn her as beautiful, there would have been some problems.
-I thought that I should settle down and draw her consistently, but every time I drew her, her face changed-even I was overpowered."
+However, he realized that he could not draw Nausicaä nude without feeling like he should apologize, changing his idea of the story to be more "spiritual".
+When Miyazaki draws Nausicaä in poses which are a little "sexy", like the cover of Animage in March 1993, where Nausicaä smiles while wearing a torn tank top, he cautions that "Nausicaä never takes such a pose"; however, this does not prevent him from drawing her like this, saying, "Well, if I hadn't drawn her as beautiful, there would have been some problems.
+I thought that I should settle down and draw her consistently, but every time I drew her, her face changed—even I was overpowered."
 He felt that over the 14-year run of the manga, rather than Nausicaä changing as a character, instead Miyazaki felt that he understood her better.
-When Miyazaki is obligated to draw Nausicaä smiling for covers or character posters, he finds it difficult because "it does not match the character of [my] heroine."
-He does not like "representing Nausicaä as too radiant or with the attitudes typical of a heroine," and imagines that instead of this, when she is alone, she has a "serious [...] calm and collected" (but "not surly") attitude.
+When Miyazaki is obligated to draw Nausicaä smiling for covers or character posters, he finds it difficult because "it does not match the character of [my] heroine".
+He does not like "representing Nausicaä as too radiant or with the attitudes typical of a heroine", and imagines that instead of this, when she is alone, she has a "serious ... calm and collected" (but "not surly") attitude.
 He regards her "sombre and reserved" nature to be offset by her femininity.
-Miyazaki believes that characters like this, "far from being fulfilled [...] are the most altruistic."
+Miyazaki believes that characters like this, "far from being fulfilled ... are the most altruistic."

-The kana Miyazaki chose to write Nausicaä's name in, ナウシカ (nauʃika), follows the spelling used by Kobayashi for the translations of Evslin's work.
-Miyazaki prefers it to other transcriptions of Nausicaä also in use, ノシカ (noʃika) and ノジカ (noʒika).
+The kana Miyazaki chose to write Nausicaä's name in, ナウシカ (na-u-shi-ka), follows the spelling used by Kobayashi for the translations of Evslin's work.
+Miyazaki prefers it to other transcriptions of Nausicaä also in use, ノシカ (no-shi-ka) and ノジカ (no-ji-ka, ji pronounced /ʑi/).
 In English, the Greek name is normally pronounced /nɔːˈsɪkeɪ.ə/, but in the soundtrack for the film it is /ˈnɔːsᵻkə/.

-Helen McCarthy considers Shuna from Shuna's Journey to be prototypical to Nausicaä, and Dani Cavallaro feels Lana from Future Boy Conan and Clarisse of The Castle of Cagliostro are also prototypical to Nausicaä.
+Helen McCarthy considers Shuna from Shuna's Journey to be prototypical to Nausicaä,.